intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/case-management/case-history-timeline.md

 ---
 # Overview

-Each case has timeline comments.
+Each case has timeline comments shown on the [History/Comments tab](history-comments-tab.md).
 The table below shows the type of each comment.
 Each type has corresponding icon except `CASE UPDATED` and `TASK CREATED` ones.
 Please note that instead of `ID` in each template, you'll see actual ID.